MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/oc-conversation-state.md

 ### Conversation in waiting

-For chat and SMS channel, a conversation in **Waiting** is moved to the **Closed** state when the conversation is inactive for a specified time. **Auto-close after inactivity** is the option in the work stream configuration based on which the conversation is moved to the closed state.
+For chat and SMS channel, a conversation in **Waiting** is moved to the **Closed** state when the conversation is inactive for a specified time.
+The inactive time can be set in the work stream for the **Auto-close after inactivity** option, based on which the conversation will be moved to the closed state after the criteria is met.

-For example, set the **Auto-close after inactivity** as 5 minutes, and if the conversation is in **Waiting** state for more than 5 minutes, then the conversation is moved to the **Closed** state.
+For example, when you set **Auto-close after inactivity** to five minutes, the conversation is moved to the **Closed** state if it has been in **Waiting** for more than five minutes.

 To learn more, see [Create a work stream](../../administrator/work-streams-introduction.md#create-a-work-stream).